dcspt-getin/AIC_POAT/README.md

         - All necessary files to run the notebooks

     Others Folder:
-        - environment.yml and requirements.txt, with library information
+        - geopreprocess.yml and requirements_geopreprocess.txt with library information

 ### The Approach_2 Folder is organized as follows: